Rosuav/TwitchTips/Moderation.md

 is a fun reward for your community (maybe something people can spend their channel currency on).

+As a mod tool, this is probably best used when the spam involves unsavoury text or ASCII art?
+Maybe?
+But it's a great fun toy.

+* Activate: `/emoteonly`
+* Deactivate: `/emoteonlyoff`

 ### R9K mode

 This can be seen as a special form of slow mode.
 Unique messages are permitted;
 duplicates are blocked.
 Be aware that this can make your channel unfriendly towards incoming [raids](RaidingOnTwitch), as raids often involve all members posting the same message.

+This is best used when large numbers of accounts post exactly the same text over and over.

+* Activate: `/uniquechat`
+* Deactivate: `/uniquechatoff`

 ## Mod icons